Chen30lv/morden-code-review/README.md

 # morden-code-review
-This is the class mcr project of our group.
+This is for MCR excercise

 Author: Guanchen Lyu
 Moderator:Yuchen Wang